Lucius D. Battle: Assistant Secretary of State for the Near East and North Africa

 On March 5, 1967, Battle left Egypt to return to Washington to take up the position of Assistant Secretary of State for the Near East and North Africa.
 (He has the rare distinction among Foreign Service officers of having held the position of Assistant Secretary twice.)
 Within weeks, Israel attacked Egypt and the Six-Day War began.
+During the Six-Day War, Israeli aerial and naval forces attacked the USS Liberty as she was in international waters.
+The Israeli government claimed the attack was a case of mistaken identity.
+Survivors of the attack were ordered to not discuss the attack with anyone, including their families.
+Battle described the attack as “incomprehensible” and observed that “We failed to let it all come out publicly at the time.
+We really ignored it for all practical purposes, and we shouldn’t have…Most of us knew that they were guilty of a deliberate attack.”
+These comments have lent credibility to the theory that the attack was deliberate.

 Later career

 In 1968, Battle resigned from the Foreign Service to work as Vice President of Communications Satellite Corporation (COMSAT).

 Battle turned down two Ambassadorial posts: to Vietnam in the Johnson administration and to Iran in 1977, thereby avoiding captivity during the Iran hostage crisis.

-He became president of the Middle East Institute, from 1973 to 1975 before returning to Comsat until 1980.
+He became president of the Middle East Institute, from June 1973 to 1975 before returning to Comsat until 1980.
 Next he started the Foreign Policy Institute at the Johns Hopkins School of Advanced International Studies in 1980, and finished his career as president of the Middle East Institute from 1986 until his retirement in 1990.

 In 1984, Ambassador Battle was awarded the Foreign Service Cup, an award given annually to a retired Foreign Service officer by Diplomatic and Consular Officers, Retired.

+Personal life

+Lucius was known to enjoy reading.